Djapu

 Description

-In this work Munungurr has created the cross-hatching grid pattern which is the sacred design for the freshwaters of the Djapu clan at the homeland Wandawuy, now an outstation about 150 kilometres south of Yirrkala and inland from Blue Mud Bay.
-The grid refers to the landscape of Wandawuy - a network of billabongs surrounded by ridges and high banks.
-Its structure also has reference at one level to woven fish traps.
+The cross-hatching grid pattern is the sacred design for the freshwaters of the Djapu clan at their homeland Wandawuy, now an outstation about 150 kilometres south of Yirrkala and inland from Blue Mud Bay.

 More by this artist

-Marrnyula Munungurr 1964 - Djapu waters
+Marnyula Munungurr 1964 - Djapu waters

 • ochre on bark